Determine the currently protected area

 The tool runs and the new Kenya_conservation_areas layer is added to the map.

-The results show four regions, totaling 87,000 km² within the country of Kenya.
-It does not include areas that are currently conserved, but does prioritize that are continuous.
+The result shows four regions, totaling 87,000 km² within the country of Kenya.
+It does not include areas that are currently conserved, but does prioritize those that are continuous.
 It also prioritizes areas that have high species richness, species rarity, access to water, mostly tree cover, grassland and shrub land, and high vulnerability to change.

 In this tutorial, you identified the area of Kenya currently protected and determined the additional area that needs to be protected to meet the UN 30x30 goals.
 You conducted an analysis aligned with the Global Biodiversity Framework targets to conserve areas with significant biodiversity and importance to ecosystem functions.
 You used data from ArcGIS Living Atlas in Suitability Modeler to create a weighted overlay of the transformed layers.
 You used the Locate function to identify compact areas for conservation, building upon existing conserved areas and trading off various factors.